November 9, 2018

 “Extraordinary circumstances”, according to EU261, are those deemed to be outside the airline’s control and which, even if the airline had taken reasonable measures, would have delayed the flight.

-It is important to remember, however, that even if a long delay is caused by extraordinary circumstances and you are not therefore entitled to compensation, your airline must look after you and offer a welfare package.
+However, it is important to remember that even if a long delay is caused by extraordinary circumstances and you are not therefore entitled to compensation, your airline must look after you and offer a welfare package.

 As with welfare packages, the compensation you’re entitled to is determined by the length of your flight and how long the delay is.
 The table below outlines the different levels of compensation you can claim following a flight delay.